rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 * Enable the `experimentalDynamicImport` flag to generate new chunks for dynamic imports as well.

 `output.dir` and input as an array must both be provided for code splitting to work, the `output.file` option is not compatible with code splitting workflows.

+#### output.entryNames *`--entryNames`*

+`String` the pattern to use for naming entry point output files within `dir` when code splitting.
+Defaults to `"[alias].js"`.

+#### output.chunkNames *`--chunkNames`*

+`String` the pattern to use for naming shared chunks created when code-splitting.
+Defaults to `"[alias]-[hash].js"`.

+#### manualChunks *`--manualChunks`*

+`{ [chunkAlias: string]: String[] }` allows creating custom shared commmon chunks.
+Provides an alias for the chunk and the list of modules to include in that chunk.
+Modules are bundled into the chunk along with their dependencies.
+If a module is already in a previous chunk, then the chunk will reference it there.

+#### optimizeChunks *`--optimizeChunks`*

+`true` or `false` (defaults to `false)` - experimental feature to optimize chunk groupings.
+When a large number of chunks are generated in code-splitting, this allows smaller chunks to group together as long as they are within the `chunkGroupingSize` limit.
+It results in unnecessary code being loaded in some cases in order to have a smaller number of chunks overall.
+Disabled by default as it may cause unwanted side effects when loading unexpected code.

+#### chunkGroupingSize *`--chunkGroupingSize`*

+`number` (defaults to 5000) - the total source length allowed to be loaded unnecessarily when applying chunk grouping optimizations.

 ### Watch options